1DSAG/UI5-Best-Practice/docs/mvc/dataBinding.markdown

     oDisplayModel.setProperty("/firstName", "Doe");
     oDisplayModel.setProperty("/lastName", "Doe");

-This pays off especially when working with dynamic arrays being visualized by list or tables!
+This pays off especially when working with dynamic arrays being visualized by lists or tables!
+You feed the model with updated data and data binding will re-render the controls for you automatically.